54 Fun Baby Shower Games

 2. Fishing for Dummies

-Transform this Halloween classic into a baby shower-friendly version by exchanging apples for dummies!
-Put your guests’ fishing skills to the test with miniature fishing rods and dummies, which also make the perfect gift for the mum-to-be!
-This game can be enjoyed both inside and out – depending on the weather.
+Transform the classic fairground ‘hook-a-duck’ game into a baby shower-friendly version by using dummies!
+Put your guests’ fishing skills to the test with miniature fishing rods and dummies, which also make the perfect gift for the new arrival – after the dummies are carefully washed and sterilised of course!
+This game can be enjoyed both inside and outside – depending on the weather.

 What you'll need: